JasonKessler/scattertext/README.md

 * count_1w: Peter Norvig assembled this file (downloaded from [norvig.com](http://norvig.com/ngrams/count_1w.txt)).
 See http://norvig.com/ngrams/ for an explanation of how it was gathered from a very large corpus.
 * hamlet.txt: William Shakespeare.
 From [shapespeare.mit.edu](http://shakespeare.mit.edu/hamlet/full.html)
 * Inspiration for text scatter plots: Rudder, C. (2014).
 Dataclysm: Who we are when we think no one's looking.
+* The efficient RectangleHolder Javascript data structure was automatically generated using [Cozy: The Collection Synthesizer](https://github.com/uwplse/cozy).
+Loncaric, Calvin.
+"Cozy: synthesizing collection data structures."
+Proceedings of the 2016 24th ACM SIGSOFT International Symposium on Foundations of Software Engineering.
+ACM, 2016.